janelia-flyem/buildem/README.md

 ### FindPackage and FindLibrary (discouraged)

 CMake's build-in `FindPackage()` and `FindLibrary()` routines are discouraged because buildem strongly prefers all dependencies to be built and installed in the *BPD*.
 It is better to know when a dependency is not available than have the build process silently fall back to libraries in paths outside the buildem system.
+Using `FindPackage()` flies against our philosophy of limiting the impact of library paths and putting everything we can into the BPD.

 Example: Earlier boost package builds created multi-threaded libraries with the `-mt` suffix, but later boost builds on Linux removed that suffix.
 The boost FindPackage module loops through all directories in the search path in the inner loop and loops through all possible boost library names (starting with `-mt`) in the outer loop.
 This causes `FindPackage(boost)` to preferentially return older boost libraries even if the path to a newer boost install is first in the find package search path.